Alexander Otaola

-Alexander Otaola is a Cuban-American actor, social media influencer, and political activist.
+Alexander Otaola Casal ([aleɣsanˈdeɾ otaˈola kaˈsal], born April 28, 1979) is a Cuban-American social media influencer, comedian and political activist.
 Otaola is the host of the web show Hola Ota-Ola!, an informative and satirical program that covers entertainment, news and politics.
-His show debuted on Cubanos por el Mundo: a cross platform media initiative, website, and YouTube channel that covers politics, news, and celebrity culture in Cuba and the Cuban exile community.
-Alexander Otaola is a vocal opponent of the communist regime in Cuba denouncing its human rights violations and crimes in all his shows.
+His show debuted on Cubanos por el Mundo, a cross platform media initiative, website, and YouTube channel that covers politics, news, and celebrity culture in Cuba and the Cuban exile community.
+Otaola is a vocal opponent of the communist Cuban government and its human rights violations and crimes.
+In 2023, Otaola registered his candidacy to run in the 2024 Miami-Dade County mayoral election.
+He came in third in the election, garnering less than 12% of the total vote.

 Biography

-Alexander Otaola Casal was born in Camagüey, Cuba on April 28, 1979.
+Otaola was born in Camagüey, Cuba, on April 28, 1979.
 For secondary school, he studied at a special athletic school in Cuba known as ESPA where he trained in water polo, horse riding, chess and ended up in gymnastics and musical aerobics.
 In an interview with CiberCuba, Otaola said he was born in a society with a culture often favoring a strong sense of masculinity ("machismo") and experienced bullying and homophobia in Cuba.

-On December 3, 2003, Alexander emigrated to the United States from Cuba on a Visa.
+On December 3, 2003, Otaola emigrated to the United States from Cuba after obtaining a visa.
 He settled in Miami where he worked as a waiter, cashier at Walmart, baker, and a manager in a housekeeping business.

 In 2008, he returned to television and worked in telenovelas and comedy shows.
-He portrayed the character Carlos Recto in the MEGATV show Esta Noche Tu Night hosted by Alexis Valdés, and also participated in a Venevision talk show called ¿Quién Tiene la Razón?.
+He portrayed the character "Carlos Recto" in the MEGATV show Esta Noche Tu Night hosted by Alexis Valdés, and also participated in a Venevision talk show called ¿Quién Tiene la Razón?
 Later in 2015, he was suspended by the television network Mega TV for using an obscene word during an interview.
-In 2017, he started webcasting his show Hola Ota-Ola! which has a large audience in Cuba and the United States.
+In 2017, he started webcasting his show Hola Ota-Ola!, which has a large audience in Cuba and the United States.

 Political activism

 Otaola has organized boycotts on Cuban artists such as Haila Mompié, Jacob Forever, El Micha, and Gente de Zona which has resulted in their shows being canceled in Miami.
-As a result of his social media activism, Haila Mompié was declared persona non grata in the city of Miami by the mayor Francis X. Suarez.
-In 2019, Otaola criticized the daughter of Raul Castro, Mariela Castro, for canceling the annual gay pride parade in Cuba and failing to protect gay rights activists from violence by Cuban security forces.
+As a result of his social media activism, Haila Mompié was declared persona non grata in the city of Miami by the mayor Francis Suarez.

+In 2019, Otaola criticized the daughter of Raúl Castro, Mariela Castro, for canceling the annual gay pride parade in Cuba and failing to protect gay rights activists from violence by Cuban security forces.